May 19 2021 @ 5:00 pm – 8:30 pm CEST

 The phenomenon of migration is currently facing a triple watershed moment, at a global, European and national level, in consideration of the discussion and implementation, respectively, of the Global Compact for Safe Orderly and Regular Migration (GCM), the New Pact on Migration and Asylum proposed by the European Commission, and the immigration decree 21 Ottobre 2020, n.
 130 recently adopted by the Italian government, which had an immediate impact on sea rescue operations.
 Our discussion will focus on narratives and counternarratives of discrimination and xenophobia in relation to migration, sea rescue, processes of externalization of borders, and the COVID-19 pandemic, within the broader frame of the implementation of the GCM and the New EU Pact and will contribute to overcoming the emergency approach.

-The discussion will be divided into two sessions, for which the proposed working titles are as follows.
+The discussion was divided into two sessions, for which the titles are as follows.

 - Saving lives, protecting migrants, and advocacy for humane cross-border mobility.